milenap11/heythere/README.md

 ## :100: User Stories
 - [ ] AAU (as a user), I want to be able to login, so that I can use the features of the site
+- [ ] AAU, I want to enjoy responsive design across all my devices (Laptop, smartphone, etc.)
+- [ ] AAU, I want to view news & events.
+- [ ] AAU, I want to be able to edit news & event info.
+- [ ] AAU, I want to be able to edit my user info by performing CRUD operations.
 - [ ] As an employee, I want to be able to request PTOs.
+- [ ] As an employer, I want to be able to approve/deny PTOs.
 - [ ] As an employer, I want to be able to edit employee info.
-- [ ] AAU, I want to enjoy responsive design across all my devices (Laptop, smartphone, etc.)
 - [ ] As an employer, I want to be able to view the list of employees and their information (such as salary, role, etc.)
-- [ ] AAU, I want to be able to edit my user info by performing CRUD operations.
-- [ ] AAU, I want to view news & events.
-- [ ] AAU, I want to be able to edit news & event info.

 ## :heart_eyes_cat: Installation Instructions